Value-added tax (VAT)

 Social security contributions

-An employer is obligated to make contributions to the national social security fund for each employee, amounting to 10% of their gross pay.
+An employer is required to make contributions to the National Social Security Fund for each employee, amounting to 10% of their gross pay.